 All public service programs and housing activities funded with CDBG or HOME will be available citywide to eligible persons.
 The City will also allocate CDBG funds for special code enforcement and preservation activities in the Special Code Enforcement Target Area that has been identified as deteriorated based on the observance of violations of the Uniform Housing Code.
 This area is bound by Bolsa Chica Street to the west, Bolsa Avenue to the north, Brookhurst Street to the east, and Atlanta Avenue to the south.
-Public facility and public infrastructure projects, while are not proposed for FY 2022/23, are typically targeted to neighborhoods where 51% or more of residents are low- and moderate-income, unless they serve a specific limited clientele in which case they may be located anywhere in the city.
+Public facility and public infrastructure projects, including the 2023/24 ADA Curb Cuts in Maintenance Zone 4 project, are typically targeted to neighborhoods where 51% or more of residents are low- and moderate-income, unless they serve a specific limited clientele in which case they may be located anywhere in the city.